ibexa/documentation-user/docs/creating_content_basic.md

     To help you preserve your work, [[= product_name_oss =]] saves drafts of Content items automatically.
     For more information, see [Autosave](publishing/publishing.md#autosave).

+!!! note

+    When you create or edit a Content item that contains an *Image* or an *Image asset* Field, you can perform basic image editing functions by using an [Image Editor](editing_images.md).

 ### Editing Rich Text Fields